 - Flatten the seams with a seam roller after about 15 minutes starting with the middle and working toward the ceiling and floor.

-- Trim the excess paper from the ceiling and floor of the wall with a razor.
+- Trim the excess paper from the ceiling and floor of the wall with a sharp knife using a straight edge as a guide.

 - Wipe the seams with a clean, damp sponge.